-This is borne out even in a place like Nyang-tö Kyi-phug, which is known for the seriousness of its practices and the strictness of its rules.
-All that I saw there thoroughly refuted the idea that lung-gom has to be practised in complete darkness (as even Mme David-Neel seems to believe1) and under inhumanly unhygienic conditions.
-Quite on the contrary, I found to my pleasant surprise that the meditation cubicles, which rose on the slopes of the ascending valley, just above the main temples and shrines of the monastery, were well-kept and built in a most sensible and practical way, as much with a view to preserve the health of body and mind as to ensure the complete silence and seclusion of the hermits.
-'Mens sana in corpore sano' seemed to be the guiding principle here.
+Thu is borne out even in a place like Nyang-tö Kyi-phug, which is known for the seriousness of its practices and the strictness of its rules.
+Li Gotami and I visited this place in 1947.
+All that we saw there thoroughly refuted the idea that lung-gom has to be practised in complete darkness (as even David-Neel seems to believe) and under inhumanly unhygienic conditions.
+Quite on the contrary we found to our pleasant surprise that the meditation cubicles, which rose on the slopes of the ascending valley, just above the main temples and shrines of the monastery, were well-kept and built in a most sensible and practical way, as much with a view to preserve the health of body and mind as to ensure the complete silence and seclusion of the hermits.
+'Mens Sana in corpore sano'.